Ravenpsycho/Samsung_Analysis/README.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+tBodyAcc-XYZ\n
-tGravityAcc-XYZ
+tGravityAcc-XYZ\n
-tBodyAccJerk-XYZ
+tBodyAccJerk-XYZ\n
-tBodyGyro-XYZ
+tBodyGyro-XYZ\n
-tBodyGyroJerk-XYZ
+tBodyGyroJerk-XYZ\n
-tBodyAccMag
+tBodyAccMag\n
-tGravityAccMag
+tGravityAccMag\n
-tBodyAccJerkMag
+tBodyAccJerkMag\n
-tBodyGyroMag
+tBodyGyroMag\n
-tBodyGyroJerkMag
+tBodyGyroJerkMag\n
-fBodyAcc-XYZ
+fBodyAcc-XYZ\n
-fBodyAccJerk-XYZ
+fBodyAccJerk-XYZ\n
-fBodyGyro-XYZ
+fBodyGyro-XYZ\n
-fBodyAccMag
+fBodyAccMag\n
-fBodyAccJerkMag
+fBodyAccJerkMag\n
-fBodyGyroMag
+fBodyGyroMag\n
-fBodyGyroJerkMag
+fBodyGyroJerkMag\n

 The set of variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation